LeonardoNobregaSantAna/Alura-Jogo-Numero-Secreto/README.md

 Project name: Jogo do Numero Secreto (Secret Number Game)

-This is project is the result of the studies in Logic in programming.
+This project is the result of the studies in Logic in programming.

 The main objective is to make a game where the player has to guess a number in an specific range (in this case, from 1 to 10).
 We used conditional to perform checks in the guesses of the player and returning a response in case it's a right or wrong guess.